garronej/evt/README.md

 - Waiting (via a Promise) for one thing or another to happen. <i>Example: waiting at most one second for the next message, stop waiting if the socket disconnect.</i>

 ``RxJS`` have it's issues as well:
-- When chaining operators the types are often lost along the way as Typescript struggle to keep track of the mutation / filtering being applied to the event flow.
+- When chaining operators the type is often lost along the way as Typescript struggle to keep track of the mutation / filtering being applied to the event flow.
 In consequence we are often forced to arbitrate between readability, type safety and performance, achieving both tree being impossible.
 - Combining the right abstractions/operators to achieve the expected behavior can be challenging, even for seemingly straights forward control flows.

-``ts-evt`` introduce the concept of λ Operator, a singe function to filter, transform, unsubscribe and encapsulate state.
+``ts-evt`` introduce the concept of λ operator, a singe function to filter, transform, unsubscribe and encapsulate states.
-Those functions are easy to write, easy to reason about, inline and most importantly enable TypeScript to infer what is happening.
+λ operators are easy to write, easy to reason about, inline and most importantly enable TypeScript to infer what is happening.
 As with ``RxJS`` operators λ operators can be composed and chained but it is rarely necessary.